Course policies

 You may not consult solutions of homework or exam problems from previous editions of this course.

 You are free to consult references, literature, websites, blogs, etc., outside of the materials presented in class.
 (The exceptions are places where homework problems are completely worked out, such as previous editions of this or other courses, or other students’ work.)
-In fact, you are encouraged to do so.
 If you do, you must properly cite the sources.

-Except for when we explicitly ask you to use them, you may not use large language models (LLMs; examples include ChatGPT, GPT-4, Llama, Cursor, and CoPilot) or other AI tools.
-For looking up resources and documentation, Google or other search engines should work just fine.
-I have this rule with the understanding that many scientists and data scientists actively use LLMs in their work.
+You may use LLMs or other AI tools to complete your homework.
+If you use an LLM, at the end of the notebook of your homework submission, you must include which LLM you used (including version number), your prompts, and the response of the AI in readable, nicely formatted text.
+That said, I strongly encourage you not to use AI at all.
 I am not trying to deny you an important tool; quite the contrary.
 In order to effectively use LLMs, you need to have a basal competence to be able to understand what the LLM gives you, and even what to ask of it.
-In this course, we are building that competence, so using LLMs will result in confusion and are best avoided.
+In this course, we are building that competence, so using LLMs can result in confusion and are best avoided.

 Excused absences and extensions

-Under certain circumstances, missed lab or lecture sessions will be excused and extensions given on the homework without costing grace days.
+Under very special circumstances, missed lab or lecture sessions will be excused and extensions given on the homework without costing grace days.
 They must be requested from the course instructor.

 Course communications